Good SEO can be a major financial asset for eCommerce sites.

 Make sure the keyword is included in the title of the page along with the meta description.

-For this you can use an SEO plugin, or if you’re on a platform like Shopify, the tools are already part of their system.
+For this you can use an SEO plugin, or if you’re on an eCommerce platform like Shopify, the tools are already part of their system.

 Use Internal Cross Linking to Help People Find Related Content

 Ever notice ping-pong balls hanging from a shelf right next to the beer in the grocery store?
 That’s called “related content,” since your local grocer knows people going to a party might have a need for a fresh set of ping-pong balls.

 On the web Amazon is the king of “related products.”
 You would do well to follow their lead.

 Wherever possible, include links to products that are similar to the ones your website visitor might be visiting.